 As a field of study, anthropology includes archaeology, cultural anthropology, linguistics, and biological anthropology.
-Anthropologists look for interactions among culture, biology, and the external environment.
-They bring to their work a holistic perspective on human behavior that allows them to understand the functioning of human groups and apply their skills and insights in any setting.
-This training will keep you professionally competitive while helping you navigate with ease through a world of increasing multiculturalism and international interaction.
+Anthropologists look for interactions among culture, biology, and the natural environment.
+They bring to their work a holistic and comparative perspective on human behavior that allows them to understand the functioning of human groups and apply their skills and insights in any context – from the local to the global, farms and forests to urban centers, and prehistoric pasts to uncertain futures.
+A major or minor in anthropology will keep you professionally competitive while giving you the tools to navigate a globalizing world.

 Our major in anthropology trains you to use anthropological methods to solve problems related to cultural heritage and preservation, forensics, archaeology, health-related topics, and more.
 Learn more.